-Prereq: VDPAM 310; fourth year classification in veterinary medicine This elective provides students opportunity to assist cow-calf operations with calving in Nebraska, South Dakota or other locations.
+Prereq: VDPAM 310; fourth year classification in veterinary medicine

+This elective provides students opportunity to assist cow-calf operations with calving in Nebraska, South Dakota or other locations.
 These operations typically calve 300-1,000 head each spring.
 Calving experience is not required, but a good understanding of working around cattle is necessary.
 Students will be actively participating in the day to day, normal calving routine including detecting and sorting off "springers", calf "watch", detecting when intervention is needed and assisting delivery, caring for and monitoring newborns and dams for good health and early disease detection, tagging/processing new calves, treating calves needing intervention and performing other routine calving chores.
 Students need to provide their own transportation to the site and overnight stays at or near the production sites are required.
-Biosecurity policies require documentation of your presence in the USA 5 days immediately prior to the start of class if international travel has occurred.
+Biosecurity: All students must follow current College policies regarding animal contact following foreign travel.